Stella-Elaine/Moffat-Bay/database/README.md

 Log into the DB
 4. `brew services start mysql`

-useing `brew services restart mysql` will start/restart.
+using `brew services restart mysql` will start/restart.

 5. type in :